borismichel/qlik-qr-tags/README.md

 # Installation

-To use the Extension you can take the prebuilt version from the `dist` folder, zip it and import it to your QMC.
+To use the Extension you can take the prebuilt version (zip file) from the `dist` folder and import it to your QMC.
 For use on Desktop create a folder `qlik-qr-tags` in `%USERPROFILE%\Documents\qlik\sense\extensions\` and copy the contents from the repo `dist` folder.

+To build it yourself:

+Have node.js installed.

+1) Clone the repo
+2) run `npm i`
+3) run `npm run build` to deploy to the `dist` folder

 # Credit